-The school currently offers a wide range of morning, lunch-time and after school activities to extend, enhance and enrich their experiences of physical activity and promote lifelong learning.
-Current provision includes multi-sports, dance, drama, gardening and running club after school.
-A lunchtime coach is employed to organise activities with small equipment and playground staff supervise equipment at playtimes when the outdoor play area is also used.
+The school currently offers a wide range of lunch-time and after school activities to extend, enhance and enrich their experiences of physical activity and promote lifelong learning.
+Lunchtime sports coaches is employed to organise activities with small equipment and playground staff supervise equipment at playtimes when the outdoor play area is also used.